OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Format-Table.md

 displayed in the table.

 **Name** and **DependentServices** are two of the object type's properties.
 To view all the
-properties: `Get-Service | Get-Member -MemberType Properties`.
+properties: `Get-Service | Get-Member -MemberType Properties`

 ### Example 6: Format a process and calculate its running time